davisjustinw/cooktree/dev_log.md

 X nav components in people Component?
 X re-write Login to functional component with useState X might need a check in login for authorized from
-* current_user method in two places (ApplicationController and record)

 * list recipes and contributions on connection show page
 * what does authorization look like for different users
 * clear error when routing to new page